 The Eastern Bristlebird, Booderee Botanic Gardens

-Booderee is protecting threatened species such as the eastern bristlebird and Magenta lilly pilly.
-We are also securing the future of extremely rare Australian plants (such as Banksia vincentia) and reintroducing several native mammals to the park.
+Booderee is protecting threatened species such as the eastern bristlebird and magenta lilly pilly.
+We are also securing the future of extremely rare Australian plants such as the scrub turpentine (Rhodamnia rubescens) and reintroducing several native mammals to the park.

-For more than a decade, an intensive fox control program has allowed threatened fauna to continue living in the park while creating opportunities for some Australian mammals to return.
+For more than twenty years, an intensive fox control program has allowed threatened fauna to continue living in the park while creating opportunities for some locally extinct mammals to return.

-Helping these native animals establish successful populations is crucial and difficult work, threatened by challenges such as fox and feral cat predation.
-These are ambitious projects that aim to restore the biodiversity of the park that existed before introduced species.
-All of these projects have been done with significant partnerships.
+Helping these native animals establish successful populations is crucial and difficult work, threatened by challenges such as wildfire and road mortality.
+These are ambitious projects that aim to restore the biodiversity of the park that existed before colonisation and introduced species.

-You’ll see bristlebirds along coastal heath areas near the ruins of Cape St George Lighthouse.
+You’ll see and hear bristlebirds along coastal heath areas near the ruins of Cape St George Lighthouse.
 Please drive carefully around these areas as bristlebirds often run across the roads.

 Let’s keep Booderee wild